 Yes.
 Contact VERSATEX or Simpson Strong-Tie for more information on gun types to use with the Trifecta SS nail.
 As for screws, you have choices: #8 gauge TrimTop 305 SS with sharp type 17 piercing point by Fasten Master; 305 SS Headcote #7 or #8 trim screws with auger points; or Simpson Strong-Tie finishing (trim) screw.

 The absolute best way to hide the fastener head is to use the Cortex Concealed Fastening System by FastenMaster or the Pro Plug System by Starborn.
 Both systems utilize a countersunk trim screw and a plug made from VERSATEX.
-If you are painting the VERSATEX trim, DAP CrackSHOT is an excellent high performance spackling paste that is also a very good nail hole filler.
-If you don’t intend to paint the trim, your best choice for a nail hole filler is one of the screw and plug systems mentioned above.
+If you are painting the VERSATEX trim, CrackSHOT by DAP is an excellent high performance spackling paste that is also a very good nail hole filler.
+If you don’t intend to paint the trim, use one of the screw and plug systems mentioned above.

 16” on center spacing (max), although 12” on center is preferred with 2 fasteners on nominal 4” and 6” wide boards, 3 fasteners on nominal 8” and 10” wide boards, 4 fasteners on a nominal 12” wide board and 5 fasteners on a nominal 16” wide board.

-Since a white trimboard facing due south at a 45° angle will not exceed a temperature of 120°F, the maximum temperature should never exceed approximately 125°F. Keep in mind the heat distortion temperature of cellular PVC trim is approximately 145°F.
+Since a white trimboard facing due south at a 45° angle will not exceed a temperature of 120°F, the maximum temperature should never exceed approximately 125°F. Keep in mind the heat distortion temperature of most cellular PVC trims ranges from 145°F to 150°F.

-Try to install VERSATEX trimboards between 40°F and 100°F. The ideal temperature for installing long runs of VERSATEX is 60 to 65°F. This is roughly the midpoint between the high and low temperatures the boards will be exposed to.
+Try to install VERSATEX trimboards between 40°F and 90°F. The ideal temperature for installing long runs of VERSATEX is 60°F to 65°F. This is roughly the midpoint between the high and low temperatures the boards will be exposed to.
 Keep in mind the board may be colder than the air temperature, especially during the winter months, so if possible, try to warm up the boards before installing them.